FCC pursues new rules for AI in political ads, but changes may not take effect before the election

 If the FCC moves forward, it could create “irreconcilable conflicts” between the agencies that may end up in federal court, he said in the letter.

-A Republican commissioner at the FCC, Brendan Carr, agreed with Cooksey, saying on the social media platform X in June that the FCC’s “plan to impose new regulations on political speech in the run up to the election is as misguided as it is unlawful.”
+A Republican commissioner at the FCC, Brendan Carr, has agreed with Cooksey and voted against the proposal.
+In a statement Thursday, Carr argued the move was illegal and problematic so close to a presidential election, with the regulations likely to take effect after early voting has already begun in many places.

+“Far from promoting transparency, the FCC’s proposed rules would mire voters in confusion, create a patchwork of inconsistent rules, and encourage monied, partisan interests to weaponize the law for electoral advantage,” Carr wrote.

-But the FEC’s vice chair, Democrat Ellen Weintraub, contradicted Cooksey in a separate letter to Rosenworcel, saying “no one agency currently has the jurisdiction or capacity to address every aspect of this large and complicated issue.”
+But the FEC’s vice chair, Democrat Ellen Weintraub, has supported the proposal, saying in a June letter to Rosenworcel that “no one agency currently has the jurisdiction or capacity to address every aspect of this large and complicated issue.”

+Cooksey said in a statement Thursday that the FCC should “abandon this misguided proposal.”

+“Every American should be disturbed that the Democrat-controlled FCC is pushing ahead with its radical plan to change the rules on political ads mere weeks before the general election,” he said.
+“Not only would these vague rules intrude on the Federal Election Commission’s jurisdiction, but they would sow chaos among political campaigns and confuse voters before they head to the polls.”

 The FCC maintains it has authority to regulate on the issue under the 1934 Communications Act and the Bipartisan Campaign Reform Act.